Broadly speaking, you have two primary sources for your training content for your organisation.

 - Best practices.
 Every firm has its best practices; the tried and tested skills or processes which make that firm great.
 Best practices cannot be sourced They are unique to each organisation and can only be found through internal knowledge.

 Mixing training content choices

-For many years, external knowledge dominated professional services training.
+For many years, external knowledge dominated training.
 Experts were brought in from outside to provide training and as a result, training was ‘something that happened to staff’.
 It was an event, something that staff simply attended.

 Over the last 5-10 years, new tools and technologies have allowed internal knowledge to gain popularity.
 It is often lower cost and more effective and has become even easier as software and platforms provide simple knowledge sharing solutions.
 Internal knowledge allows training to be an on-going process allowing staff to become involved with, or even originate, the training, rather than sit as a third party while the training happens around them.
 It allows improvement to be continuous.

 External knowledge remains important for some technical, regulatory and compliance issues.
 It can also fill skill or knowledge gaps or provide a fresh voice to a topic which the firm is struggling with.
 However, it is no longer the starting point.

 Instead, internal knowledge should be the starting point.
 Firms should ask, ‘Why can’t we source our training content internally?’.
 If there is a good reason, then external training becomes the fall back to supplement internal knowledge.
 If you start by looking within your firm, you might be surprised at just how much knowledge and expertise is available for your training content.